Skip to content

 • wage subsidies

-• Indigenous employment goals in government programs
+• employment goals for First Nations people in government programs

 Although increasing employment can address economic disadvantage, conventional measures of employment ignore the positive wellbeing aspects of cultural engagement.
 Reporting frameworks should recognise that different cultures may have different constructs of employment and work (Carson et al. 2007; Dockery 2010).